shantguedekelian/Spotify-Project/README.md

 ## **Recommendation Page**

-The recommendation feature lets users input a song name and the artist its by, and output a list of songs that are most similar to it.
-Similarity is calculated using the cosine similarity between the two songs.
+The **recommendation feature** lets users input a **song name** and the **artist**, and returns a list of songs that are most **similar** to it.
+Similarity is calculated using **cosine similarity** between the songs' audio features, helping users discover tracks with a similar vibe and style.

 <img src="assets/recommender-ezgif.com-optimize.gif" width="800" alt="Demo of Recommender">

 ## Hosting

-To host the dashboard, I used Render.
-When you first boot up the app, it might take a while since Render has an automatic off feature where it shuts the app off if there is no activity for a while.
-I also had to cut down the dataset from 175,000 to 100,000 unique songs to avoid using too much memory as youre only alloted 512 MB of RAM.
-The website is a little slow but I hope it does a good job at showcasing the features and the overall structure of the project.
+To **host the dashboard**, I used **Render**.
+When you first load the app, it might take a few moments since Render automatically puts the app to sleep when there's no activity for a while (to conserve resources).
+I also had to reduce the dataset from **175,000** to **100,000 unique songs** to stay within the **512 MB RAM** limit of the free plan.
+While the website may be a bit slow, I hope it effectively showcases the app's features and the overall structure of the project.

+## Final Thoughts

+This project combines **data science**, **machine learning**, and **interactive web development** to create a fun and personalized way to explore music.
+From clustering songs into mood-based vibes to building a dynamic dashboard for discovery and recommendations, I aimed to build something that’s both technically rich and engaging for users.

+Whether you're curious about the mood distribution of your favorite genre, or looking for songs that match your current vibe, I hope this app provides an enjoyable and insightful experience.

+Thank you for checking out my project!